werzum/MacroRecorder/README.md

 # Macro Recorder

-A simple GTK application for recording and replaying keyboard input.
+A simple PySide6/Qt application for recording and replaying keyboard input.
 The app offers three macro slots, customizable playback timing, and persistent storage so you can automate repetitive tasks from the desktop.

 ![GUI Sample](sample_image.png)